DinaG00/RealTimeMonitoringSolution/README.md

 ##  Project Structure

-clipboardMonitor/           # Python service for clipboard monitoring RealTimeMonitoringSolution/
+clipboardMonitor: "Python service for clipboard monitoring, does not bypass Windows Permissions"

+RealTimeMonitoringSolution:
-├── MonitoringService/      # C# Windows Service for monitoring clipboard, USB, downloads, and processes ├── ClipboardConsoleApp/    # C# console app for clipboard monitoring ├── ClipboardLogs/          # Stores clipboard log files MonitoringWebApp/
+  MonitoringService: "C# Windows Service for monitoring clipboard, USB, downloads, and processes"
-├── backend/                # Node.js/Express API
+  ClipboardConsoleApp: "C# console app for clipboard monitoring, does not bypass Windows Permissions"

+MonitoringWebApp:
+  backend: "Node.js/Express API"
-├── frontend/               # React app for the UI
+  frontend: "React app for the UI with MUI theme"
-├── database/               # SQLite database and initialization scripts
+  database: "SQLite database and initialization scripts"

-## 📄 Copyright
+##  Copyright

 &copy; 2025 Gavrilescu Dina.
 All rights reserved.